Selected Case Studies

 One live view replaced eight tabs and cut weekly debates over the numbers

-Conflicting apps left Apple's business teams without one place they trusted.
-Sales data lived in silos, and people spent more time reconciling spreadsheets than acting on the numbers.
-The opportunity was to unify reporting so field teams and leadership could read the same live picture, with answers in the app instead of in attachment chains.
+One live picture field teams and leadership could trust.
+Conflicting apps left Apple's sales organisation reconciling spreadsheets instead of acting on one set of numbers.
+The opportunity was to unify reporting so everyone read the same view, with answers in the app instead of attachment chains.

 The Opportunity

 Apple's global sales organisation ran on a patchwork of tools.
-Teams across major regions were jumping across eight apps to answer basic performance questions.
+Teams across major regions jumped eight apps for basic performance questions.
 Figures did not always match, field work slowed, and nobody had one live view that tied hardware, services, and channel together.

 The Solution